-If a student is inexcusably absent for three consecutive days, five days in a semester, or seven days during the school year, a truancy report should be filed.
+If a student is inexcusably absent for 10% of the currently accrued academic days, a truancy report should be filed.
 Limestone staff will make every attempt to contact and work with the student's family/caregivers so filing a formal truancy report is not necessary.